Credential Dumping, Domain Credential

 Introduction to Security Support Provider

-Security Support Provider (SSP) is an API used by windows to carry out authentications of windows login. it’s DLL file that provides security packages to other applications.
-This DLL stack itself up in LSA when the system starts; making it a start-up process.
-After it is loaded in LSA, it can access all of the window’s credentials.
-The configurations of this file are stored in two different registry keys and you find them in the following locations:
+Windows uses the Security Support Provider (SSP) API to handle Windows login authentications.
+Additionally, this DLL file provides security packages to other applications.
+It stacks itself into the LSA when the system starts, making it part of the startup process.
+Once it loads into LSA, it gains access to all of the Windows credentials.
+Moreover, you can find the configurations for this file in two different registry keys at the following locations:

 HKLM\SYSTEM\CurrentControlSet\Control\Lsa\Security Packages